Mdsomratakbor/Github-Tutorial/Git Branch.md

  `However, if the branch hasn’t been merged, the above command will output an error message:` **`error: The branch 'crazy-experiment' is not fully merged.`** **`If you are sure you want to delete it, run 'git branch -D crazy-experiment'.`**

+ `This protects you from losing access to that entire line of development.
+If you really want to delete the branch (e.g., it’s a failed experiment), you can use the capital -D flag:`

+ **git branch -D crazy-experiment**

+ `This deletes the branch regardless of its status and without warnings, so use it judiciously.`

+`The previous commands will delete a local copy of a branch.
+The branch may still exist in remote repos.
+To delete a remote branch execute the following.`

+**git push origin --delete crazy-experiment**

+Or

+**git push origin :crazy-experiment**

+`This will push a delete signal to the remote origin repository that triggers a delete of the remote crazy-experiment branch.`

+### Summary

+`In this document we discussed Git's branching behavior and the git branch command.
+The git branch commands primary functions are to create, list, rename and delete branches.
+To operate further on the resulting branches the command is commonly used with other commands like git checkout.
+Learn more about git checkout branch operations; such as switching branches and merging branches, on the git checkout page.`

+`Compared to other VCSs, Git's branch operations are inexpensive and frequently used.
+This flexibility enables powerful Git workflow customization.
+For more info on Git workflows visit our extended workflow discussion pages: The
+Feature Branch Workflow, GitFlow Workflow, and Forking Workflow.`